50+ Fantastic Things To Do In Long Beach CA

 44. Get empowered and inspired at the Governor and First Lady’s Conference on Women with Maria Shriver.

 45. Hop on a four-person pedal surrey and cruise the 5.5-mile beachfront bike path.

 46. Enjoy sumptuous seafood while overlooking the marina and Rainbow Harbor at Parker’s Lighthouse.

 47. Take Salsa lessons and dance the night away at Café Sevilla.

 48. Explore Southern California history at Rancho Los Alamitos and Rancho Los Cerritos.

-51. Buy some eclectic threads at the vintage shops or people watch at a coffee shops along Retro Row.
+51. Buy some eclectic threads at the vintage shops or people-watch at a coffee shop along Retro Row.

 52. At the end of the day, you want to slumber in style; choose from a wide selection of Long Beach hotels…from boutiques to brand names, extended stay to views of the bay.